 Dedicated to saving lives

 We provide a blood and transplantation service to the NHS, looking after blood donation services in England and transplant services across the UK.
-This includes managing the donation, storage and transplantation of blood, organs, tissues, bone marrow and stems cells, and researching new treatments and processes.
+This includes managing the donation, storage and transplantation of blood, organs, tissues, bone marrow and stem cells, and researching new treatments and processes.